 Attribute Туре Description

 name string The name of the entire

 multi-option set.

 multioption_list array An array of hashes where

 each hash consists of the

 following elements:

 Attribute: id

 Type: integer

 Description: The ID num-

 ber of the option.

 Attribute: name

 Type: string

 Description: The name

 of the option (for example

 "Color").

 Attribute: priority

 Type: string

-Description: The option's priority.
+Description: The option's

+priority.

 Attribute: default_option_id

 Type: string

-Description: The ID num-
+Description: The ID number of the default entire

 ber of the default option.

 Attribute: optionlist

 Type: array

 Description: Array

 of hashes - the structure is

 described in the documen-

 tation page for the ezoption

-(page 725) object.
+(page 732) object.